Talk and discussion with David McEvoy

 This year's Böhm-Bawerk-Lecture took place on Friday, June 10, 2016 in the Kaiser-Leopold-Saal.
 Our guest, Prof. Dr. Ariel Rubinstein, talked about "A Typology of Players: Between Instinctive and Contemplative".
 More information can be found on the invitation.

 France or Germany predicted to win the UEFA Euro 2016

 4th eeecon lecture with Hans-Werner Sinn

-The 4th eeecon lecture with our guest Hans-Werner Sinn (LMU Munich / ifo institute) will take place on May 24th 2016.
-The talk will be about "Der Euro.
+The 4th eeecon lecture with our guest Hans-Werner Sinn (LMU Munich / ifo institute) took place on May 24th 2016.
+About 250 people listened to his talk about "Der Euro.
 Von der Friedensidee zum Zankapfel".
-You can find more detailed information on the invitation.

 Workshop: Models and Explanations in Economics